ibm-s390-linux/s390-tools/README.md

    Provides simple tools to create a binary that can be used to implement simple network boot setups following the PXELINUX conventions.

+ * libekmfweb:
+   A shared library that provides functions to communicate with an EKMF Web server via REST calls over HTTPS.
+EKMF Web stands for IBM Enterprise Key Management Foundation - Web Edition, and is used to manage keys in an enterprise.

 For more information refer to the following publications:

   * "Device Drivers, Features, and Commands" chapter "Useful Linux commands"